-Metal cans with seamed lids (typically #10 cans)
+3. Metal cans with seamed lids (typically #10 cans)

-Plastic buckets are tough to puncture, and rodent, earthquake (as much as possible), child, and pet proof.
+Plastic buckets are tough to puncture, and rodents, earthquake (as much as possible), child, and pet-proof.
 However, plastic buckets do not keep oxygen and moisture out as well as the rest of the options do.

 In addition, since you will likely need to get into/out of your bucket many times (once opened) to get through all that food, I suggest using them with a gamma lid.
-Gamma lids seal out oxygen, but can be screwed on and off.
+Gamma lids seal out oxygen but can be screwed on and off.

-Note: You can find some airtight plastic PETE containers, but most commonly used HDPE 5 gallon buckets are not completely air tight and will continue to let oxygen through (though in small amounts).
+Note: You can find some airtight plastic PETE containers, but most commonly used HDPE 5-gallon buckets are not completely airtight and will continue to let oxygen through (though in small amounts).

 When learning how to use oxygen absorbers, I believe this is the most important thing to consider.